RXM448/Ruby_Adventure/README.md

 All HUD elements appart from the health bar;
 Random movement of enemies;
 Enemy attacks;
-All elements of the Quest progression;
+All elements of the quest progression;
 Ammunition tracking.